SupeR19902/x720/README.md

  * Safe shutdown workaround in software
  * Setting up the real time clock

-WARNING: Pulling the plug CAN DAMAGE YOUR HAT AND YOUR PI!!!
+## __WARNING: Pulling the plug CAN DAMAGE YOUR HAT AND YOUR PI!!!
 DO NOT PULL THE ADAPTER, AT LEAST WITH TESTING PULL THE PLUG AT THE PI END!!!
-Yeah... that bad isn't it?
-You bought it just to do that...
+Yeah... it is that bad!
+You bought it just to do that... see review__ ##

 ```
 git clone https://github.com/Tristan79/x720.git